colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 I trained my models using [persistent contrastive divergence](http://www.cs.toronto.edu/~tijmen/pcd/pcd.pdf).
 I used softmax sampling (described in 13.1 of "Practical Guide") for the visible layer - without it, results were very poor.

-When drawing samples, I actually used simulated annealing, which turned out to greatly improve sample quality compared to the naive sampling method described above.
+Sampling was not quite as simple as my handwaving in the section above would suggest.
+I used simulated annealing, which turned out to help a lot.
+I wrote a separate little post about that [here](/blog/rbm-sampling).

-[This README](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/README.markdown) has details on each of the models that generated the samples below, including the hyperparameters used for training them and the annealing schedule used to sample from them.
+[This README](https://github.com/colinmorris/char-rbm/blob/master/samples/README.markdown) has details on hyperparameters used to train each of my models and the annealing schedule used to sample from them.

-### Results
+## Results

 Let's look at what some RBMs dreamed up on a few different name-like datasets.
-[This README](https://github.com/colinmorris/char-rbm/blob/master/data/README.md) describes where each dataset was downloaded from and how it was preprocessed.
+[This README](https://github.com/colinmorris/char-rbm/blob/master/README-datasets.md) describes where each dataset was downloaded from and how it was preprocessed.

-Any samples that existed in the training data were filtered out of the lists below (and in the name generators).
-This was anywhere between .01% of samples to 10% depending on the model.
+Any names that existed in the training data were filtered out of the lists below (and in the name generator apps).
+This cut anywhere between .01% of samples to 10% depending on the model.

 #### Human names